lewismj/tiki_scala/README.md

 ```scala
 case class Edge[A](from: A, to: A)
 ```
-Then, there is a labelled edge from one vertex to another.
 The labelled edge is an edge with a label of some type.
-So, a simple weighted edge could be `LEdge[A,Double]`.
+A simple weighted edge may be defined as `LEdge[A,Double]`.
 ```scala
 case class LEdge[A,B](edge: Edge[A], label: B) {
   def map[C](f: B => C): LEdge[A,C] = LEdge(edge,f(label))